evertrol/more-git/README.md

 On GitHub, you'll see the new branch in your list of branches. `clarify-qa` has two commits.

+By the way, note the convenience of having reset the main branch, but not the other branches.
+We can do the same thing as before, that is, merge branches into main, without having to do any editing.
+This time, we'll do the merging on the GitHub side of things.

 ### Updating `main` on GitHub